-- For the quick daily backup, the quick backup and restore procedures are recommended.
+For a quick daily backup, the quick backup and restore procedures are recommended.
 They will properly select and extract the critical monitoring configuration files.

 See the high-level disaster recovery procedure below.

 This is a high-level recovery procedure for a basic NAM installation.
-It provides an overview of the console, report server, and NAM Probe restoration sequence.
+It provides an overview of the NAM Console, NAM Server, and NAM Probe restoration sequence.
 Follow the links for details.

 Most of the devices within NAM are configured individually.
 The sequence of the recovery of each device is not critical, but it can be beneficial to follow this path:

 - Recover and configure the NAM Probe.

 For more information, see NAM Probe Complete Restore.

 For more information, see Restoring NAM Server.

 - Recover the NAM Console database and reinstall the NAM Console.

 For more information, see Restoring the NAM Console Database.